 C-c C-r r and answer to the prompt to rename the symbol and all the uses of that symbol in the file.

 Although this is useful, it’s not quite as powerful as the Refactor Rename from IntelliJ where the renamed symbol is inferred by type while it’s changed in all files across the project.

 ENSIME is a work in a progress and we look forward to see their improvements.

-We recommend you read the Edit-Compile-Workflow tips on the ENSIME documentation.
+We recommend you read the Edit-Compile-Workflow (Link no longer active) tips on the ENSIME documentation.

 A workaround for this could be starting with “Find usage of symbol at point” (C-c C-v r), and then “Refactor/Rename” (C-c C-r r).